MissNaliaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints all different combinations of two digits
+Prints all possible different combinations of three digits using putchar